 Pajic Wins 2019 IEEE Cyber-Physical Systems Early Career Award

-Award recognizes a junior researcher who has demonstrated outstanding contributions to the field of cyber-physical systems with a focus on the significance and impact of their research
+Award recognizes a junior researcher who has demonstrated outstanding contributions to the field of cyber-physical systems

 Miroslav Pajic, the Nortel Networks Assistant Professor of Electrical and Computer Engineering at Duke University, has won the 2019 Institute of Electrical and Electronics Engineers (IEEE) Technical Committee on Cyber-Physical Systems (TCCPS) Early Career Award.
 He was awarded for “outstanding contributions to design and analysis methodologies for high-assurance cyber-physical systems.”
 This is his second major research award in 2019, after winning the Association for Computing Machinery Special Interest Group on Embedded Systems (ACM SIGBED) Early Career Researcher Award earlier this year.

 IEEE TCCPS aims at promoting interdisciplinary research and education in the field of cyber-physical systems (CPS).
 CPS, which feature tight interaction of computing with the physical world, are the next generation of safety-critical embedded control systems in domains spanning from autonomous vehicles, industrial automation and advanced manufacturing, to medical devices and systems, energy-efficient buildings and smart cities.

 The IEEE TCCPS Early Career Award recognizes a junior researcher from either academia or industry who has demonstrated outstanding contributions to the field of CPS in the early stage of his/her career development with a particular emphasis on the significance and impacts of the research.